Custom Software · Nottingham

 Exactly what you get

 A system built around how your Nottingham operation actually works, with one data model that every part of the business trusts, the manual export-reformat-import work automated away, and real-time reconciliation so marketplace and webstore stock stop drifting.
 It keeps the SaaS tools that earn their keep and replaces the ones causing the gaps.
-Depending on your operation, this often grows into or connects with a custom ERP (Enterprise Resource Planning), inventory management software, internal tools, and business intelligence dashboards.
+Depending on your operation, this often grows into or connects with a custom ERP (Enterprise Resource Planning), inventory management software, internal tools, and business intelligence (BI) dashboards.

 How to choose a developer in Nottingham